Château Gazin Rocquencourt rouge 2012 (Magnum)

 About the wine:

-A complex, elegant bouquet of ripe red fruits, cedar, licorice, and smoke; a very supple, warm, and velvety palate, supported by silky tannins and subtle oak.
+A complex, elegant bouquet of ripe red fruits, cedar, licorice, and smoke; on the palate, it is very supple, warm, and velvety, supported by silky tannins and subtle oak notes.

 About the estate:

 Established in the 17th century on a beautiful hillock of clay-gravel soil, this 20-hectare vineyard was acquired in 2006 by Alexandre Bonnie, owner of Malartic-Lagravière.
-It is managed by the technical teams of this classified growth, who have restructured the vineyard and equipped it with new facilities.
-Cultivated using methods close to organic farming, it is surrounded by meadows, flower-filled fallow fields, woods, and hedgerows.
+It is managed by the technical teams of this classified growth, who have restructured the vineyard and equipped it with new machinery.
+Cultivated using methods similar to organic farming, it is surrounded by meadows, flower-filled fallow fields, woods, and hedgerows.

 Robert Parker - Wine Advocate